 - Store valacyclovir hydrochloride suspension between 36°F to 46°F (2°C to 8°C) in a refrigerator.
 Discard after 28 days.

-- Safely throw away valacyclovir hydrochloride that is no longer needed or expired (out of date).
+- Throw away valacyclovir hydrochloride that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep valacyclovir hydrochloride and all medicines out of reach of children.